 General Comments on “Option 2”

-In addition to the input noted in the main body of the letter above, the Council is concerned about alternative implementation mechanisms for the next round(s) which represent a significant deviation from prior practice, unless those deviations are set forth in the Final SubPro Report or otherwise agreed upon through the appropriate processes within the GNSO.
+In addition to the input noted in the main body of the letter above, the Small Team is concerned about alternative implementation mechanisms for the next round(s) which represent a significant deviation from prior practice, unless those deviations are set forth in the Final SubPro Report or otherwise agreed upon through the appropriate processes within the GNSO.

 In the ODA, ICANN org recognizes that its proposal for “Option 2” provide “only an initial overview of areas in relation to the Final Report” and that it would need to “perform a detailed review of all SubPro Final Report outputs to identify any other areas that may not be consistent with the outputs to inform further discussion”.

-The Council is concerned that ICANN Org will unilaterally be determining which policies, recommendations, and implementation guidance need to be sacrificed, through a process outside of the GNSO working group.
+The Small Team is concerned that ICANN Org will unilaterally be determining which policies, recommendations, and implementation guidance need to be sacrificed, through a process outside of the GNSO working group.
 For example, ICANN’s limitation of processing 450 applications per year, the prioritization of applications without string contention and other elements in “Option 2” are concerning to the GNSO and the community, which worked diligently over the past six years to come up with consensus recommendations.
 Spending additional time on coming up with ways to further “streamline” the process will not only cause its own delay but will put ICANN org in the position of establishing policy outside the Bylaws-mandated policy development processes.
 In addition, the Final Report represents a complex set of interwoven recommendations and implementation guidance, departure from which could easily lead to unintended consequences, from material changes to the program to discrete elements of the SubPro recommendations.

 Topic 6 – RSP Pre-Evaluation

-The Council is disappointed at the lack of focus by ICANN Org on the RSP pre-evaluation process and the many benefits it could have, including the drastic reduction of evaluation costs for all applicants.
+The Small Team is disappointed at the lack of focus by ICANN Org on the RSP pre-evaluation process and the many benefits it could have, including the drastic reduction of evaluation costs for all applicants.
 There is no discussion for example about how ICANN org already has a team (and external evaluators) in place to perform a similar evaluation when there is a change of back-end registry service provider (RSP).
 The costs for those evaluations are well known and are significantly less expensive than ICANN org has considered in the ODA.
 In effect, the basis of the RSP pre-evaluation program already exists and does not need to be re-engineered.

 In addition, a number of other considerations were not reflected in the ODA report as indicated in the SubPro Final Report: